kjoelovelife/smart_robot/README.md

 ` rosrun driver smart_robot_twist.py `

-After you finish Step4 , then you can use keyboard on laptop to control the smart robot , remember and check you are use the terminal of smart_robot_teleop_key.py , and it will show you how to use.
+After you finish Step 4 , then you can use keyboard on laptop to control the smart robot , remember and check you are use the terminal of smart_robot_teleop_key.py , and it will show you how to use.

+## use speech recognition to control smart robot

+* Step 1.
+Running ROS across multiple machines

+More information can read step 1 in " moving the smart_robot "

+* Step 2.
+Run Master on laptop

+Open the terminal on laptop , and enter

+` roscore `